CONUS

 It all started with a waste paper basket that danish cabinet maker Jørgen Wolff (1932-2003) crafted for his room.
 It ended up being too high and unstable but when turning it upside down, it became a beautiful cone-shaped lamp.
-The year was 1957 and the lamp instantly got a lot of attention as wood had never been used as a lamp shade.
+The year was 1958 and the lamp instantly got a lot of attention as wood had never been used as a lamp shade before.
 Fortunately the heat testing showed that solid wood material was well suited for lighting.

 Redefining traditional lighting - adding a bold yet warm dimension to its surroundings